Search

 {% hint style="info" %}

-The `withTotal` option cannot be used in combination with `after` for pagination.
+The `withTotal` option can't be used in combination with `after` for pagination.
 This restriction exists because the total count may change while paginating, which could lead to inconsistent results.

 {% endhint %}